CavernCrawlers/CavernCrawlers.github.io/MagicalArts.md

 If a spellcaster finds themselves in need of a quick boost of magical energy, they may add their **Skill bonus** to their **Invocation Roll** by gaining 1 level of [Exhaustion](Combat.md#Exhaustion).

 #### Magical Focus
 Each spellcaster constructs an item as part of their apprenticeship.
 This item helps the mage in focusing and controlling their magic.
-A magical focus must be an item that the spellcaster holds in their hand(s) and is obviously magical in nature (often covered in runes and glyphs).
+A magical focus must be an item that the spellcaster holds in their hand(s) and is obviously magical in nature (often covered in sigils and glyphs).
 While the magical focus is in hand, the magician may reroll a number of invocation dice equal to 1/2 their Skill Bonus (rounded up).

 *Example: A 5th level Rogue-Spellcaster has a Skill Bonus of +3.
 Each time they cast a spell, they may reroll 2 of their Invocation Dice.*